autistic-symposium/master-algorithms-py/linked_lists/README.md

 <br>

-* cycles in a linked list can be detecting by using a hash table or with the two-pointer technique.
+* cycles in a linked list can be detected by using a hash table or with the two-pointer technique.

 * if there is no cycle, the faster pointer (going 2 steps) will stop at the end of the list, but if there is a cycle, the fast pointer will eventually meet the slow pointer (going 1 step).